 - Sprinkle a few tablespoons of crumbled Feta over the top if desired.

 - Bake at 375F/190C for 40-45 minutes, or until the mixture is bubbling, slightly set, and top if lightly browned.

 - Serve hot.

 You need about 8 cups of sliced summer squash or zucchini; use any mixture of colors you prefer.
 This will keep in the fridge for a day or two, although it’s best freshly made.
 For best results, I recommend reheating in a toaster oven.
 Do not freeze.

 Amount Per Serving: Calories: 159Total Fat: 12gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 93mgSodium: 386mgCarbohydrates: 6gFiber: 1gSugar: 3gProtein: 7g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This low-carb recipe would be great for any phase of the South Beach Diet, as well as low-carb or low-glycemic eating plans.
+Zucchini Bake with Feta and Thyme would be great for any phase of the original South Beach Diet, as well as low-carb or Keto eating plans.
 South Beach would recommend low-fat dairy products, while other low-carb plans would prefer full-fat dairy, so take your choice on that.